 1) Make sure you’re represented in the workplace

-If you don’t want to join a trade union, or you forget to and you then find yourself facing a redundancy consultation, then remember that anybody can contact Acas if they need to query something.
+If you don’t want to join a trade union, or if you forget to and you then find yourself facing a redundancy consultation, then remember that anybody can contact Acas if they need to query something.

 2) Put your mental wellbeing first

 This is a key one.
 If you’ve lost your job, then you might think that fighting the decision will help you to deal with it.
 But listen to advice before jumping in; is that the best thing for you?
 Sometimes you have to walk away, with your head held high, for your own sanity.
 You could challenge the decision but the likelihood is that their mind won’t change.

 It’s also important to acknowledge and accept your feelings.
 Feeling worried about the future is natural when you’ve just lost your job and you’ll allowed to spend some time brooding.
 Let the feelings out, ride the wave and don’t punish yourself for how you respond.